JetBrains/teamcity-documentation/topics/configure-and-run-your-first-build.md

 ### Automatic Build Trigger

 Automatic build triggering on detecting a change in the version control is essential to any CI.
 TeamCity will add a [VCS trigger](configuring-vcs-triggers.md) automatically when creating a project / build configuration from a URL or repository.
-You can also do it manually using the _Edit Build Configuration Settings_ drop-down men, the __Triggers__ page:
+You can also do it manually using the _Edit Build Configuration Settings_ drop-down menu, the __Triggers__ page:

 <img src="addTrigger.png" alt="Add a trigger" width="750"/>